LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab05/Lab5Instructions_8wk.md

 **Notes**

-- Use my South India website as a guide, but don't copy and paste the HTML or CSS and then just put your content into my code.
+- Use my South India website as a guide, but please don't copy and paste the HTML or CSS and then just put your content into my code.
 - Check your pages using the [W3C HTML Validator](https://validator.w3.org)  and the [W3C CSS Validator](http://jigsaw.w3.org/css-validator/).